My 10 Rules for Renting a Car in Ireland

 Rule 4: Excessive Holds

 The excess is the amount you pay out of pocket if something happens.
 Your deductible.
+The rental company holds this amount, and sometimes significantly more, on your credit card when you collect the car.

 "They put a $6,000 hold on my card.
 If you don't have enough available credit, take the car company insurance."